Santiago-Quinteros/R-course-final-project/README.md

-# R-course-final-project
-R project - Data Mining and ML: Life Expectancy around the world
+R course final project

+Preparation and analysis of data.

+Study of correlation with mortality, health, economic and social factors.

+Determination of the most influential factors using random forest classification.

+Validation through case studies.

+Highest grade in the class.